renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/usage-guide/automations_and_usage.md

 ## Local repo (CLI)

-When running from your locally cloned Khulnasoft Merge repo (CLI), your local configuration file will be used.
+When running from your locally cloned Pr Merge repo (CLI), your local configuration file will be used.
 Examples of invoking the different tools via the CLI:

 - **Review**:       `python -m pr_insight.cli --pr_url=<pr_url>  review`
 - **Describe**:     `python -m pr_insight.cli --pr_url=<pr_url>  describe`
 - **Improve**:      `python -m pr_insight.cli --pr_url=<pr_url>  improve`
 - **Ask**:          `python -m pr_insight.cli --pr_url=<pr_url>  ask "Write me a poem about this PR"`
-- **Reflect**:      `python -m pr_insight.cli --pr_url=<pr_url>  reflect`
 - **Update Changelog**:      `python -m pr_insight.cli --pr_url=<pr_url>  update_changelog`

 `<pr_url>` is the url of the relevant PR (for example: [#50](https://github.com/Khulnasoft/pr-insight/pull/50)).

 **Notes:**

-(1) in addition to editing your local configuration file, you can also change any configuration value by adding it to the command line:
+1. in addition to editing your local configuration file, you can also change any configuration value by adding it to the command line:
 ```
 python -m pr_insight.cli --pr_url=<pr_url>  /review --pr_reviewer.extra_instructions="focus on the file: ..."
 ```

-(2) You can print results locally, without publishing them, by setting in `configuration.toml`:
+2. You can print results locally, without publishing them, by setting in `configuration.toml`:
 ```
 [config]
 publish_output=false